top of page

 Spirits of Cassadaga

-Some believe Cassadaga exists within a kind of “spiritual vortex,” where the veil between our world and spirit world is thin and ragged.
-With a neighborhood that boasts so many psychics, seers and ghosts, you may be inclined to cast off this supernatural Mayberry as another cheap Florida attraction.
-However, those who take the time to visit, may glimpse something a little more significant.
+Some believe Cassadaga is in a "spiritual vortex."
+There, the veil between our world and the spirit world is thin and ragged.
+With so many psychics, seers, and ghosts, you may dismiss this supernatural Mayberry as a cheap Florida attraction.
+Yet, those who take the time to visit may glimpse something a little more significant.

 For information on local Cassadaga events or about the Spiritualist Camp, please visit the Cassadaga Spiritualist Camp Official Website: http://www.cassadaga.org/